-I will be in Haley 8024 (my physical office) very limited times during the summer, due to Auburn's physical distancing and remote learning structure for Summer 2020.
-However, I am an adamant email checker, I will have regular virtual office hours, and I will supplement them as required (by appointment).
+I will be in Haley 8024 (my physical office) daily from around 9 AM to 2 PM.
+I am also an adamant email checker, I have regular (virtual) office hours, and I will supplement them as required (by appointment).
 If you do contact me over email, I encourage you to follow these guidelines.
 First: include the course number [3000] in the subject of your email.
 Your email will almost certainly get lost in the abyss if it missing this information.
 Second: wait at least 48 hours, not including weekends, to send a second email.
 I promise I will get to it, but it may not be immediate.
 Third: email me only from your Auburn University official email address.
 In the event that I need to contact you, it will almost certainly be at your @auburn.edu email address.
 You should check this email often!